 General Manager Ronnie Dean says: “We’re supplied with either a pattern or an aluminum mold tool.
 We make a carbon fibre mold, and produce the component from that, which normally consists of carbon skins with various cores inside.
 It’s then cured, trimmed and assembled.”

 A recent move from Northamptonshire to 12,000 square foot premises in Oxfordshire, investment in two new machines and a major upgrade of their JAVELIN production control system, is the combined driving force behind a strategy of diversifying into new markets – in particular aerospace.

 Their new Autoclave has aerospace specification and calibrated thermocouples.
 Along with a new 5-axis Haas vertical machining center, it joins their existing smaller Autoclave and Bridgeport 3-axis mill.
 Production Manager Nick Brew says “With its 2-metre diameter and 4-metre length, the new Autoclave can handle more throughput and larger-style aerospace parts.”

-With their biggest customer requiring quotations in a specific format, they currently bypass Javelin’s powerful quotation functionality, starting the Javelin process with Sales Orders.
-After the quote has been accepted a Purchase Order is raised, which in turn generates a Sales Order and Works Order.
+With their biggest customer requiring quotations in a specific format, they currently bypass JAVELIN’s powerful quotation functionality, starting the JAVELIN process with Sales Orders.
+After the quote has been accepted a Purchase Order is raized, which in turn generates a Sales Order and Works Order.
 “We generally work a week in advance, so the Works Orders stay with the job until it goes out,” says Ronnie Dean.
-With the Works Order being a core element of Javelin, it controls the progress of work through the entire process, with a full set of monitoring and tracking routines ensuring complete visibility of work in progress.
+With the Works Order being a core element of JAVELIN, it controls the progress of work through the entire process, with a full set of monitoring and tracking routines ensuring complete visibility of work in progress.

 About the Company